-In 2023, Ramadan will likely begin on Wednesday 22nd march and end on Friday 21 April (depending on moon sightings).
-In the UK, those observing the holy month will be fasting and taking part in religious practices for 30 days.
+In 2024, Ramadan in the UK will likely begin on Monday 11th March and end on Friday 10th April (depending on moon sightings).
+Those observing the holy month will be fasting and taking part in religious practices for 30 days.

 Many working Muslims will be fasting from sunrise to sunset everyday, which could be around 17 hours of not eating or drinking everyday for 30 days.